 Domestic violence is unfortunately a more common occurrence than what anyone would like to admit.
 No one is proud of doing it or being accused of it.
 If you or your loved one has been charged with domestic violence in Melbourne, FL, or the Brevard County area, don’t hesitate to give us a call.
-Our Criminal Defense Attorneys will listen to your side of the story, gather the facts, and help you get the best resolution possible for your situation without any judgement, we are here to help you.
+Our Criminal Defense Attorneys will listen to your side of the story, gather the facts, and help you get the best resolution possible for your situation without any judgment, we are here to help you.

 In the State of Florida “domestic violence” is defined as any assault, aggravated assault, battery, aggravated battery, sexual assault or battery, stalking or aggravated stalking, kidnapping, false imprisonment, or any criminal offense that causes physical injury or death on any household or family member by another household or family member.
-This could be a spouse, romantic partner, or ex, anyone related by blood, or simply people who reside or have resided together in the past.
+This could be a spouse, romantic partner, ex, anyone related by blood, or simply people who reside or have resided together in the past.
 This also includes people who have a child together, regardless of marriage status.

 If you are the victim of domestic violence in Melbourne, or Brevard County, FL, you should check out the Brevard Family Partnership website, they offer useful resources to help you during this difficult time.